organix/mycelia/types.md

-# A Type System for Programming Languages
+# A Type System for Actor Programming

 The concept of _Type_ in a programming language expresses a set of _constraints_ on a _value_.